 Brock University’s ACC also has the authority to oversee the use of animals on campus that do not fall under research and/or teaching.
 For example, the ACC will sometimes issue permits for those wanting to bring dogs onto campus to interact with students during exam time (i.e., for “dog therapy”).

 Animal Care Committee

-The Brock University Animal Care Committee (ACC) is a sub-Committee of the Senate Committee on Research.
-It is established in compliance with the Ontario Animals for Research Act (1971), and also in response to the requirements of the Canadian Council on Animal Care (CCAC).
+The Brock University Animal Care Committee (ACC) is established in compliance with the Ontario Animals for Research Act (1971), and also in response to the requirements of the Canadian Council on Animal Care (CCAC).